abaccarini/abaccarini.github.io/_pages/about.md

 Hi, thanks for stopping by! 👋

-I'm a Applied Cryptographer at [Input \| Output](https://iog.io/) specializing in information security, applied cryptography, and privacy enhancing technologies.
+I'm a Applied Cryptographer at [Input \| Output](https://iog.io/) specializing in information security, cryptographic protocols, and privacy enhancing technologies.

 <!-- and a principal consultant at [Guardian Cryptography](https://www.guardiancryptography.com/). -->